asyereal/asyereal.github.io/README.md

 # RealEdu
-## A one-day-project to unify learning.
+### A one-day-project to unify learning.
+## Our mission is to:
+- Make education eBooks more accessible
+- Unify textbook sources under one platform